ABOUT BCB

 2. Imitation of competitors trademarks, trade names, brands or other distinctive words, phrases or marks, with the effect of misleading or deceiving the customer, is unethical.

-3. The down-grading of competitors by falsely conveying to others dishonorable conduct, inability to complete contracts, questionable credit standing; or the false disparagement of the grade, quality or manufacture of the products to be used by competitors, is unethical.
+3. The down-grading of competitors by falsely conveying to others dishonorable conduct, inability to complete contracts, questionable credit standing; or the false disparagement of the grade, quality or manufacturer of the products to be used by competitors, is unethical.

 4. All workmanship and materials will always be of the highest possible standard.